What is Arts Congress?

-There is an online webinar on advocacy posted on the Arts Congress page.
-You should also begin to think about your personal stories and experiences in the arts to share with the legislators You also may review the full Arizona Citizens for the Arts website to learn more about arts and culture issues in Arizona.
+You should begin to think about your personal stories and experiences in the arts to share with the legislators.
+You also may review the full Arizona Citizens for the Arts website to learn more about arts and culture issues in Arizona.

 What does it mean to be a Sponsor of Arts Congress?

-A sponsorship allows a small business or organization to send four (4) attendees to Arts Congress.
-The organization or business also will be listed as a sponsor on collateral material distributed to legislators during the day and on AzCA’s website.
+A sponsorship allows a small business or organization to send four (4) attendees and one (1) youth registration to Arts Congress.
+The organization or business will also be listed as a sponsor on signage, collateral material distributed to legislators during the day and on AzCA’s website.
 Sponsors also have the opportunity to display materials about their organizations or businesses on a table during the event.